DN6020 - Project Design and Development for Interiors (2018/19)

 Cognitive Intellectual Skills

-Manage and continuously evaluate the project development process in the context of complex and changing problems
+LO2 integrate working methods, manage and continuously evaluate the project development process in a context of complex requirements, to successfully define and defend a design proposal;

 Subject Specific Practical Skills

-Design and undertake a sustained design development process using an appropriate range of resources, techniques, materials, media and discipline-specific knowledge, developing a personal design identity and articulating your creative direction
+LO4 design and undertake a professionally managed sustained design development process using an appropriate range of resources, techniques, studio and workshop skills, materials, media and discipline-specific knowledge, developing an innovative response to the given brief, identifying a personal design identity and creative direction.

 At regular critiques or tutorials, students are expected to produce a coherent account of their project in progress, together with critical evaluation of successes and issues for further research, development or revision.
 Formative feedback will be given in response to the project plan.